 A: An endoscope is a small lighted tube with a tiny video camera at the end.
 By inserting this into your oesophagus, your doctor can view the swelling or irritation of the tissue lining in the oesophagus and suggest appropriate treatment.

 A: Avoid foods like peppermint, fatty foods, coffee, chocolate and alcohol that relax the lower oesophageal sphincter (LES) – which allows the acid from the stomach to move upwards.
-Some citrus fruits, tomato and pepper irritate the already-bruised oesophageal lining so should not be included in a GERD diet.
+Some citrus fruits, tomato and pepper irritate the already-bruised oesophageal lining so should not be included in a gastroesophageal reflux disease (GERD) diet.

 A: Yes, there are some lifestyle changes you should adopt to control your GERD.
 Keep your weight under control and eat smaller meals.
 Sleep only two to three hours after you eat dinner.
 Keep your head at an elevation when you go to bed.
 Avoid those foods that trigger heartburn for you.
 Avoid wearing tight clothing around your abdomen, and consume alcohol in moderation.